 An essential part of the repair process is calibration.
 Since testing chambers provide data regarding temperature and pressure variances, this is the first place that the calibration process begins.
 In the best possible scenario, a manufacturer's technician will complete the process using instrumentation specifically designed to bring the testing chamber up to National Institute of Standards and Technology requirements.
 High quality repairs are completed by ISO 17025 certified technicians ensuring the accuracy of the work performed.

 Since many testing chambers perform temperature tests, this function of the equipment needs to be carefully checked.
 During the repair process, the equipment will be evaluated for appropriate airflow and distribution of heat.
 When testing the endurance of a product, slight variations in temperature can taint the data, leading to misinformation.
 Low temperatures in a testing chamber are created using a refrigeration system that significantly lowers temperatures well below freezing.
 Refrigerating systems that reach the required temperatures have to be checked using specially designed gauges at regular stages.
 The key, as with temperature checks, is examining airflow over the cooling coils and the condition of the thermostat.

 Factors to Consider When Completing Test Chamber Repairs

-One of the major factors in a testing chamber is its water supply that can get contaminated by chemicals or hazardous materials that may be part of the testing process.
+One of the major factors of a testing chamber is its water supply, which can be contaminated by chemicals or hazardous materials that may be part of the testing process.
 Serious complications can arise if the water flow is not checked regularly.
 During normal maintenance, water is given an acid or pH level test as well as being examined for chemical pollutants.
-In most cases, a detailed report is provided advising the equipment users of solutions to preventing such contamination.
+In most cases, a detailed report is provided that advises the equipment users of solutions to preventing such contamination.